mkhlb/6408B/README.md

 In both versions, the simplified ratio $L \over R$ is independent of the $Y$ variable.

+This means super high performance and intuitive control on turns at high speeds.

 #### The Problem

+What about point turning?

+Generally when $Y = 0$ (there is no forward/backwards movement), we want to engage in a point turn on the spot.
+With the previous curvature function a $Y = 0$ would always give an $L$ and $R$ of $0$.
+This is obviously undesirable.

+Most implementations fix this by swapping to tank controls sharply (by way of a deadzone) under very low speeds (of the orders of $Y < 2$ or even $Y < .5$).
+Having tried this, it feels clunky and imperfect.
+Additionally to the point turn issue, the curvature drive doesn't work well under low $Y$ values in general, as it spits out swing movements too slow to really be useful.

+So curvature drive performs well at high speeds, but bad at low ones, and a hard deadzone switch feels unnatural.

 #### The Solution

+Normal tank drive feels great at low speeds, but bad at high ones.

+The curvatherp algorithm smoothly linearly interpolates between tank drive for the slow speeds, and curvature for the high speeds.
+This means the point turns and tight low speed performance of tank drive, and the intuitive high speed turning of curvature, without the clunky discrete switch.

+The interpolation is done simply with linear weighting:

+Let $I$ be the amount of curvature drive you wish to use. $0 \leq I \leq 1$ where $I = 0$ means that only the tank function ( $T_L$ and $T_R$ ) will be used, $I = 1$ means that only curvature ( $C_R$ and $C_L$ ) will be used, and $I = 0.5$ means that half curvature and half tank will be used ( respective averages of the two sides of $T$ s and two sides of $C$ s )

+Power $P = CI + T(1-I)$

+Boilerplate linear weighting.
+The issue is finding $I$.
+You could simply make $I = X$, but that offers little control to tune the lerp to your preferences.
+Instead it's advantageous to have an interpolation that is some linear function of $X$ (clamping it between $0$ and $1$), as it allows larger ranges of $X$ values to be eintirely tank drive or entirely curvature drive.

+The user inputs 2 values

+$I_s$: the $|Y|$ value to start the interpolation at ( $0 \leq I_s < 1$ ).

+$I_f$: the $|Y|$ value to end the interpolation at ( $0 < I_f \leq 1$ ).

+($I_f > I_s$)